Questions and answers about SAP Business One fields and functions.

 You define your own bank accounts in the House bank accounts window under Administration - Definitions - Bank processing - House bank accounts.
 To create a house bank account, you must maintain various fields, such as sort code, account number and template name.

-The International Bank Account Number (IBAN) is the international bank account number of your account.
-It is made up of the abbreviation for the country and the bank and your account number.
-The "IBAN" field must therefore be filled in with the corresponding account number.
+The International Bank Account Number (IBAN) is the international bank account number for your account.
+This is made up of the country and bank abbreviation, as well as your account number.
+Therefore, the „IBAN“ field must be filled in with the corresponding account number.

 The Payment Wizard is a module in SAP Business One that facilitates the creation of data carriers for uploading in electronic banking and thus reduces the manual processing of payments.
 The Payment Wizard enables companies to process payments in a variety of formats, including SEPA, bank transfers and cheques.
 It also provides a comprehensive overview of all outstanding payments and incoming payments, so that companies can keep track of which payments are still outstanding and which have already been settled.